tier4/caret_doc/docs/visualization/helper_api/path_verify.md

 # Error detection using `path.verify()`

 CARET requires some setup and configuration that users should do.
-`path.verify()` method can check the settings are completed.
+The function `path.verify()` can check that the settings are completed.
-If any error or warning occurs, message from `path.verify()` give you some instruction to tackle it.
+If there are some problems of settings, this function shows hints to resolve them.

 ## Usage